ahmedmadian/Emplate/README.md

 ### Dependency Graph

-The App originally consists of 3 tiers: <br />
+The App originally consists of 4 tiers: <br />

 **UI -** Responsible for representing data on screen and handle presentation logic, MVVM design pattern used in this layer. <br />**Domain -** Responsible for handling App business logic. <br />
 **Persistent -** Responsible for data saving and retrieving from/to data stores. <br />
+**Coordinator -** Its responsibility is to show a new view and to inject the dependencies which the View and ViewModel need. <br/>

 Every inner layer doesn't know anything about the outer layer. <br />